qiao/mdwatch/README.md

 Usage
 -----

-To monitor a markdown file, simply:
+To watch a markdown file, simply do:

     mdwatch FILENAME

-This will start a webserver on port 3000.
-Now navigate your browser to `http://localhost:3000`, you will see the rendered document.
+This will start a web server on port 3000.
+Navigate your browser to `http://localhost:3000` and you will see the rendered document.
+Now try to edit and save the markdown file, and you will see the content in your browser updated.

-You may use `-p` to specify another port.
+If you want the server to listen on another port, then you may use the `-p` option.

     mdwatch -p 8080 FILENAME

-`mdwatch` also supports syntax highlighting.
-To enable it, you have to install `python2.x` and `pygments` first, then use `-c` to colorize the code blocks.
+`mdwatch` can also colorize your code blocks.
+To do so, you will have to install `python` and `pygments` first.
+And use the `-c` option:

     mdwatch -c FILENAME